Justus Sheffield works out of trouble enough times for the Mariners to hand Angels their first shutout

 The Mariners were held to one hit through three innings, but got on the scoreboard in the fourth inning.
 With one out, Kyle Seager and Kyle Lewis hit consecutive singles.

-After Jose Marmolejos struck out, Dylan Moore hit a soft fly to right field that dropped in for a hit, giving the Mariners a 1-0 lead.
+After Jose Marmolejos struck out, Dylan Moore hit a soft fly ball to right field that dropped in for a hit, giving the Mariners a 1-0 lead.

 Seattle scored another run in the fifth as Luis Torrens led off the inning with a double and scored on a one-out sacrifice fly from Mitch Haniger.